 Do you want to accept donations from people who use your website?
 If so, you need to learn how to add Paypal donate button in WordPress.

-Donations can help you raise considerable funds.
+Raising money from donations is not just easy but considerable, too.
 For example, Amazon has been able to raise over one hundred million dollars through charitable donations on their Amazon Smile program.
 Never underestimate the power of human kindness.

 In this WordPress resource, we will explain two easy ways to add PayPal donate button in WordPress.